 Third, we investigate how local universities affect local educational attainment.
-Several studies document correlations between greater educational attainment and both lower inequality (Abdullah, Doucouliagos, and Manning, 2015; Liu, Green, and Pensiero, 2016) and greater intergenerational mobility (Mazumder, 2015; Chetty, Friedman, Saez, Turner, and Yagan, 2018), and numerous authors have documented that higher education raises earnings for those who obtain a degree (Zimmerman, 2014, 2019; Ost, Pan, and Webber, 2018; Anelli, 2020).
 We show that children who grow up in winning counties (regardless of where they live as adults) are 4-5 percentage points more likely to have a four-year college degree than children who grow up in the runner-up counties for every quintile of parental income; these increases are largest in percentage terms for those born into the lowest incomes.
-Additionally, Russell, Yu, and Andrews (2021) find that winning counties not only have higher rates of college completion than the runner-up counties, but also lower high school dropout rates.
+Additionally, Russell, Yu, and Andrews (2021) find that winning counties not only have higher rates of college completion than the runner-up counties, but also higher rates of high school completion, which indicates that even for educational outcomes, universities have impacts beyond just the students who enroll in them.
+In this paper, we are unable to disentangle whether these effects are due to universities having causal effects on the people who live there (for instance, perhaps universities change local culture and beliefs about the value of an education) or because they attract parents who differentially promote educational attainment, but both are likely present.

 Fourth, winning counties have greater levels of bridging social capital, as measured by relative rates of Facebook friendship between low-SES and high-SES individuals.
-Recent work has pointed to this kind of social capital as one of the strongest predictors of improved local economic mobility, and preliminary analyses indicate that the relationship between economic connectedness and economic mobility is at least partially causal (Chetty, Jackson, Kuchler, Stroebel, Hendren, Fluegge, Gong, Gonzalez, Grondin, Jacob, Johnston, Koenen, Laguna-Muggenburg, Mudekereza, Rutter, Thor, Townsend, Zhang, Bailey, Barbera, Bhole, and Wernerfelt, 2022d).
+Recent work has pointed to this kind of social capital as one of the strongest predictors of improved local economic mobility, and preliminary analyses indicate that the relationship between economic connectedness and economic mobility is at least partially causal (Chetty, Jackson, Kuchler, Stroebel, Hendren, Fluegge, Gong, Gonzalez, Grondin, Jacob, Johnston, Koenen, Laguna-Muggenburg, Mudekereza, Rutter, Thor, Townsend, Zhang, Bailey, Barbera, Bhole, and Wernerfelt, 2022a).

-These four findings show that universities create polarization in the local labor market and more opportunities for top incomes, both of which increase local inequality, while simultaneously democratizing the opportunity to reach top incomes and hence increasing intergenerational mobility.
-Contrary to Horace Mann, expanding access to higher education through university establishment does not appear to be a "great equalizer," at least crosssectionally, but our results are consistent with higher education being both meritocratic and democratic.
-Our work contributes to the developing literature on the causal mechanisms impacting intergenerational mobility (Black and Devereux, 2011) and investigates one factor that may explain persistent differences in intergenerational mobility across space (Lefgren, Pope, and Sims, 2019; Chetty, Hendren, Kline, and Saez, 2014; Rothstein, 2019).
+These four findings suggest that the impact of universities on economic mobility and the local distribution of income is due both to direct effects of access to higher education and indirect effects from changes in the local economy.
+Universities create polarization in the local labor market and more opportunities for top incomes, both of which increase local inequality by increasing incomes at the top, while simultaneously democratizing the opportunity to reach top incomes and hence increasing intergenerational mobility.
+Thus, our results are consistent with higher education being both meritocratic and democratic.

+Our work contributes to the developing literature on the causal mechanisms impacting intergenerational mobility (Black and Devereux, 2011) and investigates one factor that may explain persistent differences in intergenerational mobility across space (Lefgren, Pope, and

+&lt;sup>1In prior work, Russell, Yu, and Andrews (2021) rule out that educational impacts are driven solely by university employees.

+Sims, 2019; Chetty, Hendren, Kline, and Saez, 2014; Rothstein, 2019).
 Our analysis is one of only a few that has examined the link between place-based investments and subsequent economic mobility using a quasi-experimental research design (Lefgren, Pope, and Sims, 2019).